Do I need Planning Permission?

 - if your permitted development rights have been withdrawn, common in more recently built houses

-As above, this does not apply where permitted development rights have been removed, if the property is located within a conservation area, AONB, or is a listed building.
+This does not apply where permitted development rights have been removed, if the property is located within a conservation area, AONB, or is a listed building.

 Most alterations to business premises need planning permission, including: